 Help us help small businesses!

 Our essential local business are our heroes.
 We have suffered devastating losses: a beloved pharmacist, restaurant workers, essential workers and family members.
-Let’s keep this foremost in our minds as we find our way forward.
+Let’s keep this foremost in our minds and exercise caution as we find our way forward.